 The locals are accustomed to visitors and expatriates from abroad and the majority of them are welcoming and friendly.
 However, it is important to note that the language of the region is Catalan, not Spanish and unless you speak a little of this language you may find it extremely difficult to communicate.
 The major tourist areas (hotels, attractions etc.) will have English-speakers, as will some banks and other services, but English is not as wide-spread as that you will find in other European capital cities and you will need to familiarize yourself with the basics.

-Expat Info Desk recognize that relocating to Barcelona can be like falling down a Gaudi-designed rabbit hole.
-In Spain, you need two things to settle in effectively: patience and knowledge.
-We can´t help you with the patience but we can offer all of the knowledge you will need.
+Expat Info Desk recognizes that relocating to Barcelona can be like falling down a Gaudi-designed rabbit hole.
+In this area of the world, you need two things to settle in effectively: patience and knowledge.
+We can’t help you with the patience but we can offer all of the knowledge you will need.

 This relocation guide is the result of hard-won personal experience in dealing with visas and residency, apartment-hunting, car buying, schools, language barriers and more mundane but necessary activities like grocery shopping and getting around.
 In other words, it is the helping hand that everybody needs when moving overseas.
 Enjoy Barcelona with us, and the incredible surrounding areas that make up Catalunya - arguably the most beautiful region of Spain.

 |01||Get a bank account: This will be the first thing most utility providers, telecom connectors and employers will require.|